How to Choose an SEO-Friendly Wix Website Template for Your Business:

 Some Wix website owners created their site through the Wix ADI automatic set-up process, whereby clicking on a preferred template and entering a few basic details allows your new site to appear as if by magic.
 They're never told that Wixsites created using the Wix ADI feature are hopelessly out of touch with both SEO best practice and Google guidelines and are, at most, only useful for advertising campaigns.
 They cannot be optimized and will never bring organic traffic.

 If any of the above sounds like you, it's not your fault.
-Throughout the buying process, Wix invariably promised you a "Stunning Website" and that's what you've ended up with.
+Throughout the buying process, Wix invariably promised you a "Stunning Website" and that's what you have.
 They just never really highlighted the fact that there is a direct trade-off between beauty and discoverability.
 In fact, I only know of one place on their entire Wix website where Wix barely acknowledge the link between beauty and bad SEO.

 Does the site have an array or beautiful galleries, sliders and animations?
 If so, avoid it.